ASU occupies first place in SBC West after win over UALR

 Photo Courtesy: ASU Athletics

-Arkansas State is back in action Thursday, Feb.
-14, as the Red Wolves host rival UALR Trojans at the ASU Convocation Center in Jonesboro, Ark.
-Opening tipoff for the Sun Belt Conference contest is set for 7:05 p.m.
-(CT) in what represents the first of two 2012-13 regular-season meetings between the two instate schools.
-Tickets for Valentine Day's matchup are on sale and can be purchased by calling the ASU Ticket Office at (870) 972-2781 or 1-888-ASU-FANS.
+The Red Wolves will wrap up their current home stand this Saturday (Feb.
+2) versus the North Texas Green Mean at the ASU Convocation Center in Jonesboro, Ark.
+Tickets for the Sun Belt Conference tilt, which is slated to commence at 7:05 p.m.
+(CT), are on sale and can be purchased by calling the ASU Ticket Office at (870) 972-2781 or 1-888-ASU-FANS.